KissLog-net/KissLog.Documentation/source/on-premises/kisslog-backend/configuration/index.rst

 Configuration
 =================================

-KissLog.Backend configuration is achieved by updating the ``Configuration\KissLog.json`` file.
+KissLog.Backend behavior can be customized by updating the ``Configuration\KissLog.json`` file.

 .. contents:: Configuration options
    :local: